0dadj1an/r80.10POCgenerator/README.md

 1. Copy both scripts to gateway and chmod +x on them

 2. Script reboot.sh is help script to reboot server when first time wizard finish.
-Run it in sepparate ssh session in backgroud first:
+Run it in sepparate ssh session in backgroud first -->
 ./reboot.sh &

 3. in second ssh session run ./poc_first_time_generator_all.sh and follw instruction